 Ensure that no other significant activities, like large downloads or streaming, are taking place while you run the test.
 This helps in obtaining accurate results.

-Step 3: Conduct Multiple Tests
+Step 3: Run Multiple Tests & Note the Time of Day

 Perform the speed test multiple times at different times of the day to get an average result.
 This accounts for fluctuations due to network traffic and other factors.